1st Battalion, 9th Marines

 The 1st Battalion 9th Marines (1/9) was an infantry battalion of the United States Marine Corps.
 Formed during World War I, it served until the mid-2000s when it was deactivated to make room for one of three light armor reconnaissance battalions.
-During the Vietnam War, 1/9 sustained an especially high casualty rate, such that it received the nickname "The Walking Dead".
+During the Vietnam War, 1/9 sustained an especially high casualty rate as they faced extraordinary challenges and hardships during their tour.
+General Võ Nguyên Giáp promised President Ho Chi Minh that he would wipe out the 1st Battalion, 9th Marines, as a present for the leader's birthday (May 19, 1966).
+In describing the fate that awaited the Marines in the valley, Giap allegedly used the term "Di Bo Chet", translated as the "Walking Dead".
+He viewed that the Marines should be considered already dead, just not buried yet.
+However, 1st Battalion, 9th Marines, proudly and defiantly adopted "The Walking Dead" as its nickname due to the unit's persistence and resilience.

-In late 2005, the battalion was reactivated and attached to the 8th Marine Regiment at MCB Camp Lejeune.
+In late 2005, the battalion was reactivated and attached to the 8th Marine Regiment at MCB Camp Lejeune; additionally, Motor Transport Drivers and Mechanics were assigned to Headquarters Company, 6th Marine Regiment, Camp LeJeune.
 Although the first full company has deployed, 1/9 was not expected to be ready for deployment as a battalion until May 2008.
 On 19 April 2007, 1/9 was officially stood up with all of its subordinate units fully manned.

 As of 29 August 2014 the battalion has been deactivated due to a force shaping initiative and downsizing of the Marine Corps.
 On the occasion of this deactivation, one of its former officers lauded: "Not a better battalion in the world".